avoutic/web-framework/docs/database-migrations.md

   - Required for: varchar, char, binary, varbinary
   - Optional for: int, tinyint, smallint, mediumint, bigint, decimal, numeric
   - Not used for: text, datetime, timestamp, date, time, json
+- `null` (optional): If a field can be NULL (default: false)
 - `default` (optional): The default value for the field.
 Can be either:
   - A string or number value: Will be quoted automatically based on the field type
   - An array with a 'function' key: The value will be used as-is without quotes as a SQL function

+### Constraint Definition

+Each constraint definition is an associative array that can include the following keys:

+- `type` (required): The type of constraint.
+Common types include:
+  - `unique`: Unique constraint
+  - `index`: Index constraint
+- `name` (optional): The name of the constraint.
+- `values` (required): The values to use for the constraint.
+  - For `unique` constraints, this is an array of field names.
+  - For `index` constraints, this is an array of field names.

+### Example

 ### Example with Various Types and Defaults